Skip to content

 Codebase Orientation for New Contributors#

-This repository builds the Jac programming language -- a Python-superset with a multi-target compiler (Python bytecode, LLVM native, JavaScript), a graph-native runtime, and an ecosystem of plugins for AI, full-stack web, and cloud deployment.
+This repository builds the Jac programming language -- a Python-superset with a multi-target compiler (Python bytecode, LLVM native, JavaScript), a graph-native runtime, and built-in subsystems for AI, full-stack web, and cloud deployment.
 If you're looking to contribute, this guide gives you the mental model and the map you need to navigate the codebase.

 For setup instructions and PR workflow, see the Contributing page.